Advanced information on some of the features and challenges for a child with Down Syndrome

 Acetylcholine is the primary neurotransmitter in the central nervous system that activates muscle fibers, releases hormones, and is essential in the learning and memory processes of the brain.
 Choline and inositol are what the body uses to produce acetylcholine and can be supplemented to help overcome a shortfall in the body.

-In DS there are fewer acetylcholine receptors in the brain causing some of the memory and learning problems seen in DS.
+In the child with Down Syndrome there are fewer acetylcholine receptors in the brain causing some of the memory and learning problems found in Down Syndrome.
 This is because the nerves involved in these two processes are stimulated with less frequency and therefore have less opportunity to develop normally.

-A lack of acetylcholine also accounts for faulty communications in the endocrine system resulting in glandular and hormonal shortfalls in the DS subject.
-One such shortfall is in Human Growth Hormone (HGH) causing problems like short stature.
+A lack of acetylcholine also accounts for faulty communications in the endocrine system resulting in glandular and hormonal shortfalls in the child with Down Syndrome.
+One such shortfall is in Human Growth Hormone (HGH) causing Down Syndrome features like short stature.

 Copyright 2009 Craig Stellpflug© Permission is hereby granted to copy and distribute this article but only in its entirety